 1930s–40s — the first fastbacks appeared in the USA and Europe: Chevrolet Fleetline, Ford Zephyr.

-In the 1960s and 70s — the peak of the American muscle car era with fastback design: Ford Mustang Fastback, Dodge Charger.
+In the 1960s–70s — the heyday of American muscle cars with fastback design: Ford Mustang Fastback, Dodge Charger.

-In the 21st century, fastbacks became popular in the premium segment — combining the appearance of a coupe with practicality (for example, Audi A7, BMW 8 Series Gran Coupe).
+In the 21st century, fastbacks became popular in the premium class — combining the look of a coupe with practicality (for example, Audi A7, BMW 8 Series Gran Coupe).